Fantastic-4-Devs/AbstractHacks/README.md

 Thank you very much for considering this project.
 Make sure you read [Code of Conduct](CODE_OF_CONDUCT.md) and [Contribution Guidelines](CONTRIBUTING.md) before making contributions.
 Feel free to raise an issue and after gettting assigned to it, you are all set to work on it.

 ## 📌 About the project :
+Everyone has an artists in themselves.
+With this project we are trying to encourage the artist within you with a touch of technology.
+The project starts with a small puzzle for increasing your excitement.
+Once you clear it you enter a music art-room, where you can upload your artwork and we will generate a music for you 🎵 💕

 ## 📌 Story of the project :
+After doing a lot of brainstroming we came to this idea.
+The main motive of the project is to help the artist inside you to get curious and get your art outside on paper :).
+And whats better to see how your artwork would sound when converted into sweet tunes and jingles.

 ## 📌 Demo Images :